Surge in eating at home cushions virus hit for Unilever | MarketScreener

 Breyers, Magnum and Klondike ice-cream, along with Hellmann's mayonnaise and Knorr soups, were strong performers in food, while Suave beauty products did well in hygiene, he said.

-"We see no signs of North America slowing down," Chief Executive Officer Alan Jope told analysts, despite coronavirus-cases spiking in the United States.
+"We see no signs of North America slowing down," Chief Executive Officer Alan Jope told analysts, despite coronavirus-cases spiking in the United States, but cautioned that other markets did not look so robust.

+"We believe that talk about a quick recovery is too optimistic.
+A deep global recession has already started and we are seeing consumer habits changing dramatically.
+Unemployment is rising across many markets and even for those with jobs, people are saving a bit harder."
+Jope said.

-"Things are starting to get into the toughest phase in Latin America and Africa," Pitkethly said, adding a surge in gang-related violence in Mexico was making business difficult there.
+Pitkethly said Unilever was now getting into its toughest phase in Latin America and Africa, where virus cases are spiking, while also dealing with other issues such as a surge in gang-related violence in Mexico that was making business difficult there.

 Highlighting the huge disruptions caused by the pandemic, Unilever said food service sales declined by nearly 40% and out-of-home ice cream by nearly 30% in the first half.
 However, e-commerce sales were up 49%, with North America leaping 177%.